Robotic surgery: Transplant surgery

 The first fully robotic kidney transplantations were performed in the late 2000s.
 It may allow kidney transplantations in people who are obese who could not otherwise have the procedure.
-Weight loss however is the preferred initial effort.
+Weight loss, however, is the preferred initial effort.

+In 2021, the team at Cedars-Sinai Medical Center in Los Angeles, California, completed the world's first robotic lung transplant, allowing a minimally invasive approach to the procedure.

 General surgery

 With regards to robotic surgery, this type of procedure is currently best suited for single-quadrant procedures, in which the operations can be performed on any one of the four quadrants of the abdomen.
-Cost disadvantages are applied with procedures such as a cholecystectomy and fundoplication, but are suitable opportunities for surgeons to advance their robotic surgery skills.
+Cost disadvantages are applied with procedures such as a cholecystectomy and fundoplication, but they are suitable opportunities for surgeons to advance their robotic surgery skills.

+Hernia and abdominal wall surgery

+Over the past several decades, there have been great advances in the field of abdominal wall and hernia surgery, especially when it comes to robotic-assisted surgery.
+Unlike laparoscopic surgery, the robotic platform allows for the correction of large hernia defects with specialized techniques that would traditionally only be performed via an open approach.
+Compared to open surgery, robotic surgery for hernia repair can reduce pain, length of hospital stay, and improve outcomes.
+As the robotic instruments have 6 degrees of articulation, freedom of movement and ergonomics are significantly improved compared to laparoscopy.

+The first robotic inguinal hernia repairs were done in conjunction with prostatectomies in 2007.
+The first ventral hernia repairs were performed robotically in 2009.
+Since then, the field has rapidly expanded to include most types of reconstruction, including anterior as well as posterior component separation.

+With newer techniques such as direct access into the abdominal wall, major reconstruction of large hernias can be done without even entering the abdominal cavity.
+Due to its complexity, however, major reconstruction done robotically should be undertaken at advanced hernia centers such as the Columbia Hernia Center in New York City, NY, USA.
+The American Hernia Society and the European Hernia Society are moving towards specialty designation for hernia centers that are credentialed for complex hernia surgery, including robotic surgery.

 Urology

 Robotic surgery in the field of urology has become common, especially in the United States.

 There is inconsistent evidence of benefits compared to standard surgery to justify the increased costs.
-Some have found tentative evidence of more complete removal of cancer and fewer side effects from surgery for prostatectomy.
+Some have found tentative evidence of a more complete removal of cancer and fewer side effects from surgery for prostatectomy.

 In 2000, the first robot-assisted laparoscopic radical prostatectomy was performed.

 Robotic surgery has also been utilized in radical cystectomies.
-A 2013 review found less complications and better short term outcomes when compared to open technique.
+A 2013 review found fewer complications and better short-term outcomes when compared to open technique.